Ontario Soccer League

 The Ontario Soccer League (OSL) is a competitive amateur soccer league in Ontario, Canada.
 The OSL is affiliated with and governed by the Ontario Soccer Association.
 According to the OSA, the OSL has Provincial Leagues, Regional Leagues and Multi-Jurisdictional Leagues.

 The league is divided into 12 regional divisions.
-It can be considered part of Canada's fifth tier in soccer, with teams eligible to compete for the Challenge Trophy.
+Teams are eligible to compete for the Challenge Trophy.
+The league is considered Tier 5.

 Regions

 For the 2022 season, the Ontario Soccer League is divided into two regional leagues: West and East.

 Teams

-The following teams are taking part in the 2022 season:
+The following teams are taking part in the 2025 season: